arifhakimi/miniengibench-Generative-vs-Optimization-based-Approaches-for-Engineering-Inverse-Design/README.md

 - **Concrete Compressive Strength (UCI)**: civil engineering flavour with different target behaviour.

 Both are public, tidy, and easy to standardise, so I can focus on the benchmarking side.
+Each loader also accepts `return_metadata=True` to expose the scaler and feature bounds needed for generative validity checks.

 ## How I run things
 1. Run the airfoil benchmark: